Kosovo and the euro: Background

 During the disintegration of Yugoslavia in the early 1990s, Kosovo unsuccessfully attempted to gain independence, and in 1998–1999 the situation escalated with the Kosovo War.

 Kosovo declared independence on 17 February 2008. out of United Nations member states have formally recognised the Republic of Kosovo.
 Notably, 22 out of 27 member states of the European Union and 24 out of 28 member states of NATO have recognised Kosovo.
-Serbia refuses to recognise it.
+Serbia, continuing to claim Kosovo as a province of it, refuses to recognise it.

 Monetary situation prior to 1999

 Before the establishment of the United Nations Interim Administration Mission in Kosovo (UNMIK), Kosovo was bound to Yugoslav monetary policy, and used the Yugoslav dinar as its currency.
 However, wartime inflation and tensions with the Federal Republic of Yugoslavia severely discredited the Yugoslav dinar, and many in Kosovo preferred using and hoarding foreign currencies.
 At the time, the most frequently used foreign currencies were the Albanian lek and German mark, although the U.S. dollar and Swiss franc were also widely used.